C3BI-pasteur-fr/python-course-1/source/Dive_into_Functions.rst

 The term *parameter* (sometimes called *formal parameter*) is often used to refer to the variable as found in the function definition, while *argument* (sometimes called *actual parameter*) refers to the actual value passed.
 To avoid confusion, it is common to view a parameter as a variable, and an argument as a value.
-Python allow us to pass argumants to functions.
+Python allow us to pass arguments to functions.
 The parameter names become local variable of our function [parameters_and_arguments]_.
 If there is more parameters than one, they are written as a sequence of comma separated identifiers, or as sequence of identifier = value pair.